Originally known as Soledad, this mill was renamed in honour of Julio Reyes Cairo who was born on

 17 May 1930 in Jagüey Grande in the province of Matanzas.
 He enrolled in 1953 at the University of

-arms and military training that took place there.
+growing movement against the Batista regime.
 He participated in the assault on the Moncada

 Barracks in Santiago de Cuba on 26 July 26 1953 , led by Fidel Castro .
 There he was taken prisoner

 together with twenty companions and then murdered by the henchmen of the Batista dictatorship.

 Originally known as Porfuerze the mill was renamed after Jesus Rabi Moreno Sablon (25.05.1845 –

 5.12.1915) - known to the Cuban people as the General of the Lowly – who was one of leaders in the

 struggle for the independence of Cuba.
 He participated in the war of 1868 against Spanish colonial rule